-Odds are that you've probably used a motion sensor faucet the last time you visited a public restroom at a restaurant, hotel, or airport.
-Motion sensor faucets were originally designed to help limit cross contamination at sinks.
-While they are more effective at accomplishing this goal than regular manual sinks, they still have some glaring setbacks when it comes to food safety.
+Chances are, you've encountered a motion sensor faucet during your last visit to a public restroom at a restaurant, hotel, or airport.
+These innovative faucets were initially designed to minimize cross contamination at sinks.
+While they do a better job than traditional manual sinks, they still have some significant drawbacks when it comes to ensuring food safety.

 With CleanTech® Automated Handwashing Stations, every user is guaranteed the perfect hand wash which removes more than 99.9% of pathogens from hands every time.
-It also does this without any touchpoints at all.
-Each hand wash starts automatically as hands enter the system due to a photo eye sensor which detects the hands.
-Once the hand wash starts, it automatically begins the 12 second countdown timer and notifies the user of its completion.
-No need manually to start, stop, or even dispense hand hygiene solution.
-CleanTech® is programmed to provide a complete hygiene event all on its own.
-Compare that to motion sensor faucets which only handle water flow for just a few seconds.
+Additionally, CleanTech® Automated Handwashing Stations eliminate the need for any physical contact.
+As soon as hands enter the system, a photo eye sensor detects them and initiates the hand wash automatically.
+The system then starts a 12-second countdown timer and alerts the user when the hand wash is complete.
+No manual intervention is required to start, stop, or dispense hand hygiene solution.
+CleanTech® is designed to provide a comprehensive hygiene experience on its own, setting it apart from motion sensor faucets that only control water flow for a brief moment.

 CleanTech® Automated Handwashing Stations use 100% of the water and hygiene solution for the hand wash itself.
 During the 12 second wash cycle, the water starts when hands go in the system and stops when the hand wash is complete so it wastes less water than the recommended 30+ second manual hand wash with a photo eye faucet.

-The most important difference between CleanTech® and motion sensor faucets is their lack of any type of detailed compliance tracking.
-With CleanTech®, managers can view valuable hand washing compliance tracking data right on the system's color touchscreen display.
-They can use this information to see which shifts or areas of a facility are washing their hands correctly.
-Managers can also adjust water temperature and access training videos in order to onboard new team members more effectively.
+One notable distinction between CleanTech® Automated Handwashing Stations and motion sensor faucets is the absence of detailed compliance tracking in the latter.
+However, with CleanTech®, managers have the advantage of accessing valuable hand washing compliance tracking data directly on the system's color touchscreen display.
+This feature allows managers to identify which shifts or areas of a facility are adhering to proper hand washing protocols.
+Furthermore, managers can conveniently adjust water temperature and access training videos to effectively onboard new team members.